IS303-Steffen/a03-groceries-and-snacks/README.md

         - `<new snack> is already in your inventory.`
     - If the snack is not in the dictionary, prompt the user to enter the quantity:
         - `Enter the count for <new snack>:  `
-    - Add the new snack name and quantity to the dictionary and print:
+        - Then add the new snack name and quantity to the dictionary and print:
             - `<new snack> was added to your inventory.`

 4. Update the count for an existing snack**:
     - Prompt the user to enter the name of a snack they want to update:
         - `Enter the name of a snack to update: `
     - If the snack is in the dictionary, prompt the user to enter the new count:
         - `Enter the new count for <snack>: `
-    - Update the count for the snack and print:
+        - Then update the count for the snack and print:
             - `The count for <snack> was updated.`
     - If the snack is not in the dictionary, print:
         - `<snack> is not in your inventory.`